cursedmoose/cursedmoose.github.io/_posts/0000-00-01-motivation-etc.markdown

 date:   2022-11-08 00:00:00 -0800
 category: update
 ---
-A brief overview of how Hellbot works.
+A brief overview of how Hellbot started.

 It's been a while since I've written anything technical, so I figured I'd capture what the motivation for Hellbot was, where Hellbot is now, and what I'm looking to do in the future.